Ethics in Government Act: Summary

 The Ethics in Government Act of 1978 is organized into six titles.
-It created mandatory, public disclosure of financial, and employment history of public officials as well as their immediate families.
+It created mandatory, public disclosure of financial and employment history of public officials, as well as their immediate families.
 It also created restrictions on lobbying efforts by public officials for a set period after leaving public office.
-Lastly, it created the U.S. Office of Independent Counsel, tasked with investigating government officials.
+Lastly, it created the United States Office of Government Ethics to oversee the federal ethics program.

 Title I

 Title I requires those in the public service sector to fill out financial disclosure forms which include the sources and amounts of income, gifts, reimbursements, the identity and approximate value of property held and liabilities owed, transactions in property, commodities, and securities, and certain financial interests of a spouse or dependent.
-People that must file reports include, but are not limited to: the President, Vice President, employees and officers of the Executive Branch, Postmaster General, the Deputy Postmaster General, each Governor of the Board of Governors of the U.S. Postal Service and each officer or employee of the United States Postal Service or Postal Regulatory Commission.
+People that must file reports include, but are not limited to: the President, Vice President, employees and officers of the Executive Branch, Postmaster General, the Deputy Postmaster General, each Governor of the Board of Governors of the U.S. Postal Service, each officer or employee of the United States Postal Service or Postal Regulatory Commission, as well as judicial officers, such as Chief Justice, Associate Justices, appellate judges and district judges.

 The report must then be filed to the appropriate state officer of their state of residence, and the committee charged with issues of ethics in their respective house of Congress.
 The President, Vice President, counsel appointed to the United States Department of Justice, and nominees to positions that require United States Senate confirmation must file with the Director of the Office of Government Ethics.

 These reports are available to the public shortly after they are submitted.

 The Attorney General of the United States can bring charges against anyone who falsifies information in the reports.

-Title II
+Title II and III

 Vote to repeal took place in 1989, and took effect January 1, 1991.
-This title originally governed financial disclosure by executive branch officials, but disclosure rules for all three branches were later consolidated into the first title.
+These titles originally governed financial disclosure by executive branch officials, but disclosure rules for all three branches were later consolidated into the first title.

-Title III

-Vote to repeal took place in 1989, and took effect January 1, 1991.
-This title originally governed financial disclosure by judicial branch officials, but disclosure rules for all three branches were later consolidated into the first title.